 Take advantage of the buyer activity currently in the market.

-Historically, the average number of years a homeowner stayed in his or her home was six, but that number has hovered between nine and ten years since 2011.
-Many homeowners have a pent-up desire to move, as they were unable to sell over the last few years due to a negative equity situation.
-As home values continue to appreciate, more and more homeowners are granted the freedom to move.
+Historically, a homeowner would stay an average of six years in his or her home.
+Since 2011, that number has hovered between nine and ten years.
+There is a pent-up desire for many homeowners to move as they were unable to sell over the last few years due to a negative equity situation.
+As home values continue to appreciate, more and more homeowners will be given the freedom to move.

-Many homeowners were reluctant to list their home over the last couple of years for fear that they would not find a home to move in to.
+Many homeowners were reluctant to list their homes over the last couple years, for fear that they would not find a home to move to.
 That is all changing now as more homes come to market at the higher end.
 The choices buyers have will continue to increase.
-Don’t wait until additional inventory comes to market before you to decide to sell.
+Don’t wait until additional inventory comes to market before you decide to sell.

 Today’s competitive environment has forced buyers to do all they can to stand out from the crowd, including getting pre-approved for their mortgage financing.
-Buyers know exactly what they can afford before home shopping.
-This makes the entire selling process much faster and simpler.
-According to Ellie Mae’s latest Origination Insights Report, the time to close a loan has dropped to 43 days.
-(Last numbers available.)
+This makes the entire selling process much faster and simpler, as buyers know exactly what they can afford before shopping for a home.
+According to Ellie Mae’s latest Origination Insights Report, the time needed to close a loan is 43 days.

-If your next move will be into a premium or luxury home, now is the time to move up!
-The inventory of homes for sale at these higher price ranges has created a buyer’s market.
-This means that if you are planning on selling a starter or trade-up home, it will sell quickly, AND you’ll be able to find a premium home to call your own!
+If your next move will be into a premium or luxury home, now is the time to move up.
+There is currently ample inventory for sale at higher price ranges.
+This means if you're planning on selling a starter or trade-up home and moving into your dream home, you’ll be able to do that in the luxury or premium market.

-According to CoreLogic, prices are projected to appreciate by 4.8% over the next year.
-If you are moving to a higher-priced home, it will wind up costing you more in raw dollars (both in down payment and mortgage payment) if you wait.
+According to CoreLogic, prices are projected to appreciate by 5.2% over the next year.
+If you’re moving to a higher-priced home, it will wind up costing you more in raw dollars (both in down payment and mortgage) if you wait.

 Look at the reason you decided to sell in the first place and determine whether it is worth waiting.
 Is money more important than being with family?
 Is money more important than having the freedom to go on with your life the way you think you should?